WiseLabCMU/trilateration_solver/README.md

 # trilateration_solver

 1) Power on the LinkSys router that hosts "cantTouchThis" network.
-Password: 1d0ntkn0w!
+Password: on the router
 2) Connect "johnpi" Rpi to the router
 3) Turn on mud + all nodes (aesir, bohr, day, earth..)

 Upon starup, johnpi.local starts hosting the MQTT server.
 Upon startup, mud.local runs a script that ranges to nodes 0-3.
-To make it range to more nodes, modify in .bashrc - the line that is calling the ranging script with parameter "4" To log into mud.local: pi@mud.local, password: Jucjf!3EK2E4bH3z
+To make it range to more nodes, modify in .bashrc - the line that is calling the ranging script with parameter "4" To log into mud.local: pi@mud.local, password: J***z

 Upon startup, each beacon listens for ranging packets and respond.
 Each beacon has been programed with its ID (0, 1, 2..)